 Pain and Gain / Ben Seresin, ASC, BSC

-American Cinematographer's Jim Hemphill chats with Pain and Gain cinematographer Ben Seresin, ASC, BSC about working with energetic director Michael Bay — they often shot 60-90 setups a day and used over 20 different cameras for various effects.
+Pain and Gain cinematographer Ben Seresin, ASC, BSC discusses working with director Michael Bay — they often shot 60-90 setups a day and used over 20 different cameras for various effects.

 Download podcast (29 min.)